 Use the air blower to remove large debris from your lens without making contact with the lens, reducing the risk of creating small scratches.
 This is the first step to any camera or lens cleaning.

-I use the Zeiss brand pre-moistened wipes because they are the safest for your camera’s lens glass.
+I use the Zeiss brand pre-moistened wipes because they are one of the safest for your camera’s lens glass.

 The second step to cleaning your lens glass, these wipes are damp and sealed in individual packets.
 I usually buy a packet of 400 and struggle to go through them quickly.
 As a bonus, you can use these for your eyeglasses too.

 Whether you get these microfiber cloths or a different type, make sure they are the small superfine variety that state they are safe for cleaning camera lenses, filters or other fine equipment.

 The LensPen is one product you don’t want to cheap out on with generic versions.
 If you find your wipes or clothes are causing streaks, especially with large lenses or touch screens, the LensPen will be your savior.
 These will last for about 500 cleanings.
 Use it with the wipes and time your purchases together.

 Cases and Pouches

 For when you need to store miscellaneous batteries, cords, memory cards, adapters, or any other random gear, this Tech Pouch organizer offers a ton of versatility.

 Peak Design Slide

 I’ve spent countless hours and miles hiking up and down mountains with the camera strap that came with my camera.
 The strap wears on my neck and isn’t comfortable for long periods.

 When you are wearing your camera for a lengthy amount of time, or need something more comfortable than a standard camera strap, this is the ultimate strap.
 Made by Peak Design, the Slide Camera Strap is incredibly durable and versatile.
 Leaving the camera hanging around your neck is really bad for your spine.